buildbot/buildbot/master/docs/manual/cfg-builders.rst

 ``env``
     A Builder may be given a dictionary of environment variables in this parameter.
-    The variables are used in :ref:`ShellCommand` steps in builds created by this builder.
+    The variables are used in :ref:`Step-ShellCommand` steps in builds created by this builder.
 The environment variables will override anything in the buildslave's environment.
 Variables passed directly to a :class:`ShellCommand` will override variables of the same name passed to the Builder.